 Geoff started close harmony singing with Wantage's Whitehorse Harmony chorus in 1987, and from the first time he stood with the surround sound of four part chords , he was hooked.
 That feeling has never left him, and he feels the same way singing with the guys in Quintessence today.
 It really is the sum of the parts that make the group's unique sound that you hear today.
 He hopes you experience the same "buzz" as he did back then.

 Richard, aka Rico has been singing for as long as he can remember; which in view of his failing memory, is not very long ago!
 He takes the Baritone part in the harmony although in a couple of songs he has been persuaded to sing the melody line whilst others around him provide the harmony.
 He started his Acappella career in a quartet when still at University, and now fifteen years on ( he jests; more like forty ) he loves creating harmonies in a way only a good Baritone can.
 He believes that his performance should be slick and entertaining.
 Provided he stays off the red wine ( which he takes in moderation for his heart! ) he is sometimes able to achieve this.
 When asked the difference between a motor mower and a Baritone his stock answer is " you can tune a motor mower"

-We are eternally grateful to Peter Fowler, Landlord of "The Shoulder of Mutton" pub in Wantage, Oxfordshire for his kindness in allowing us to rehearse in his pub, drink his wonderful beers and eat his sumptuous vegetarian food.
+We are eternally grateful to Guy Ripley, Landlord of "The Shoulder of Mutton" pub in Wantage, Oxfordshire for his kindness in allowing us to rehearse in his pub and drink his wonderful beers.